jbjoeburns/CI-CD/Jenkins_Project/JenkinsNotes.md

 ![Alt text](admineg.png)

-9. And we need to install the nodejs plugin on jenkins
+9. Then we select recommended plugins, and then go to the plugins page (configure jenkins -> plugins) then search for and install the NodeJS and AWS plugins

-10. Go to `<url>/configureTools` and add nodeJS install with default settings
+10. Then to set up a node environment we go to `<url>/configureTools` and add nodeJS install with default settings

 11. Once we have done that, we can set up the jobs